 Fitch Polska S.A.
-(Fitch) has assigned the long term credit rating A (negative outlook).
-Pursuant to Fitch's rating definitions, the assigned credit rating of the Bank denotes expectations of low default risk.
-The capacity for payment of financial commitments is considered strong.
-This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.
-Whereas, the "negative outlook" indicates that the credit rating is likely to be downgraded over a one- to two-year period.
+(Fitch) has assigned the Bank a long term credit rating of BBB (stable outlook).
+Pursuant to Fitch's rating definitions, BBB ratings indicate that expectations of default risk are currently low.
+The capacity for payment of financial commitments is considered strong, but adverse business or economic conditions are more likely to impair this capacity.
+Stable outlook indicates the rating is likely to be stable over a one- to two-year period.

-Fitch has assigned a short term credit rating F1.
-Pursuant to Fitch's rating definitions, the assigned short term credit rating of the Bank denotes the strongest intrinsic capacity for the timely payment of financial commitments.
+Fitch has assigned the Bank a short term credit rating of F2.
+Pursuant to Fitch's rating definitions, the assigned short term credit rating of the Bank denotes good short-term credit quality.
+The intrinsic capacity for the timely payment of financial commitments is good.